 6. Perfectionism and Delayed Launch

 “We’re not quite ready yet” is a phrase I’ve heard from founders for months (sometimes years) while they tinker endlessly without shipping.
-Perfection is the enemy of progress.
+Perfectionism is a startup killer, full stop.

 The fastest way to learn is to get your product in front of real users.
 They’ll tell you what’s actually important, which is often different from what you’ve been obsessing over.
 Launch something minimal but valuable, then iterate based on feedback.